gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   outermost unit and for each eligible local unit:

   * *LSLOC ('Logical Source Lines Of Code')*
       The total number of declarations and the total number of statements.
-Note that the definition of declarations is the one given in the reference
+Note that the definition of declarations is the one given in the reference manual:
-      manual:

-        "Each of the following is defined to be a declaration: any basic_declaration;
-        an enumeration_literal_specification; a discriminant_specification;
+        "Each of the following is defined to be a declaration: any basic_declaration; an enumeration_literal_specification; a
-        a component_declaration; a loop_parameter_specification; a
+        discriminant_specification; a component_declaration; a
+        loop_parameter_specification; a parameter_specification; a
-        parameter_specification; a subprogram_body; an entry_declaration;
+        subprogram_body; an entry_declaration; an
-        an entry_index_specification; a choice_parameter_specification;
+        entry_index_specification; a choice_parameter_specification; a
-        a generic_formal_parameter_declaration."
+        generic_formal_parameter_declaration."

       This means for example that each enumeration literal adds one to the count, as well as each subprogram parameter.

-      Thus the results from this metric will be significantly greater than might be expected from a naive view of counting semicolons.

   * *Maximal static nesting level of inner program units* According to :title:`Ada Reference Manual`, 10.1(1):

         "A program unit is either a package, a task unit, a protected unit, a protected entry, a generic unit, or an explicitly declared subprogram other than an enumeration literal."

-  * *Maximal nesting level of composite syntactic constructs* This corresponds to the notion of the maximum nesting level in the GNAT built-in style checks (see :ref:`Style_Checking`)
+  * *Maximal nesting level of composite syntactic constructs* This corresponds to the notion of the maximum nesting level in the GNAT built-in style checks (see :ref:`Style_Checking`).

   * *Number of formal parameters*
       Number of formal parameters of a subprogram; if a subprogram does have parameters, then numbers of "in", "out" and "in out" parameters are also reported.
 This metric is reported for subprogram specifications and for subprogram instantiations.
 For subprogram bodies, expression functions and null procedures this metric is reported if the construct acts as a subprogram declaration but is not a completion of previous declaration.
 This metric is not reported for generic and formal subprograms.

   For the outermost unit in the file, ``gnatmetric`` additionally computes the following metrics:

   * *Public subprograms*
       This metric is computed for package specs.
 It is the number of subprograms and generic subprograms declared in the visible part (including the visible part of nested packages, protected objects, and protected types).

   * *All subprograms*
       This metric is computed for bodies and subunits.
 The metric is equal to a total number of subprogram bodies in the compilation unit.
       Neither generic instantiations nor renamings-as-a-body nor body stubs are counted.
 Any subprogram body is counted, independently of its nesting level and enclosing constructs.
 Generic bodies and bodies of protected subprograms are counted in the same way as 'usual' subprogram bodies.

   * *Public types*
       This metric is computed for package specs and generic package declarations.
 It is the total number of types that can be referenced from outside this compilation unit, plus the number of types from all the visible parts of all the visible generic packages.
 Generic formal types are not counted.
 Only types, not subtypes, are included.

       Along with the total number of public types, the following types are counted and reported separately:

       * *Abstract types*

       * *Root tagged types^ (abstract, non-abstract, private, non-private).
 Type extensions are *not* counted

       * *Private types* (including private extensions)